Donald Trump says migrants cause untold damage to US in hype-filled border event | ExBulletin

 You don’t have hundreds of thousands, but millions of people breaking into our country, Mr. Trump continued, saying these migrants include some of the worst people on Earth.

+U.S. borders are also far from open, with the Biden administration refusing most adults crossing the borders, while nearly 15,000 children were held in migrant detention centers as of mid-June.

-The former president arrived in south Texas on Wednesday for a border visit, as part of a political return tour of several states.
-During his conversation with Mr. Hannity, Mr. Trump continued his long history of inflammatory hype about migrants, just as he did when he announced his first campaign in 2015, claiming that migrants were rapists who brought the crime.
+The comments came as the former president arrived in South Texas on Wednesday for a border visit, as part of a multi-state political return tour that included his first major post-presidential rally in the Ohio.

+During his conversation with Foxs Hannity, Mr. Trump continued his long history of inflammatory hype about migrants and the border, just as he did when he announced his first campaign in 2015 with a speech saying, in part, that migrants were rapists who brought crime.
+We’ve never had better, and now we’ve never had worse, Mr. Trump said of the border changes.

+This, like most of his claims about immigration, has only direct bearing on the facts.
+It is true that during the Biden administration, a record number of unaccompanied minors crossed the US-Mexico border and, if the trends continue, the country could see a record number of arrests.

+But the idea that Donald Trump’s immigration program represented a clear historical outlier in terms of a functioning immigration system is far from accurate.

 Sources